Doptor-zz/Doptor/README.md

+# Warning
+There are files missing in the repository.
+It is not available for installation yet.
+Keep watching this space to get updated !

 ## Doptor

 Doptor is an Integrated and well-designed Content Management System (CMS) provides an end user with the tools to build and maintain a sustainable web presence.
 For a serious company, having a maintainable website is extremely important and the effectiveness of such a site depends on the ease of use and power of the backend CMS.